|Home About Contact|

 |Facility Condition Index (FCI)

-which is used to objectively assess and measure the current condition (ie., physical
+which is used to objectively quantify and evaluate the current condition (ie., physical

 health) of a facility